jasongraham/oldblog/_posts/2009-12-14-howto_secure_firefox.markdown

 This post will deal with securing Firefox.
 I'll leave another one in the future explaining what I do to speed it up.

-Also, I use [Ubuntu] Linux as my operating system, but most of this guide will serve is OS agnostic.
+Also, I use [Ubuntu] Linux as my operating system, but most of this guide is OS agnostic.

 #### Advantages
 1. Browsing information (cookies, cache, history) is deleted on browser exit.